On the extremal length of the hyperbolic metric: Introduction

-In Corollary \ref{coro.extremal} we prove that each geodesic current has a unique extremal metric up to scale.
+In general extremal metrics are very mysterious.
 Theorem \ref{thm.main} implies that the hyperbolic metric \(\rho_X\) is an extremal metric for the Liouville current \(L_X\).
-As a comparison, we prove that the hyperbolic metric can not be extremal for any weighted multi-curve in Corollary \ref{coro.hyp}. \end{rmk}
+As a comparison, we prove that the hyperbolic metric cannot be extremal for any weighted multi-curve in Corollary \ref{coro.hyp}.